huaweicloud/terraform-provider-huaweicloud/docs/resources/cbr_vault.md

 * `bind_rules` - (Optional, Map) Specifies the tags to filter resources for automatic association with **auto_bind**.

-* `enterprise_project_id` - (Optional, String, ForceNew) Specifies a unique ID in UUID format of enterprise project.
+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the ID of the enterprise project to which the vault belongs.
 Changing this will create a new vault.

 * `policy` - (Optional, List) Specifies the policy details to associate with the CBR vault.
   The [object](#cbr_vault_policies) structure is documented below.